0mi3n/Specter-Protocol/README.md

 Specter is a highly composable protocol for private accounts on Ethereum.
-Using a mix of account abstraction and zero-knowledge proofs, we’ve built a private account layer that enables users to send, receive, and transact with their funds, all without exposing their address (check out our Litepaper to see how it works).
+Using a mix of account abstraction and zero-knowledge proofs, we’ve built a private account layer that enables users to send, receive, and transact with their funds, all without exposing their address (check out our Gitbook to see how it works).
 It is designed as a generic system upon which end-user products can be easily built.
 Given this flexibility, we can cater to both the privacy maximalist as well as the traditional user.